- Author: Scott Reilly

 Frequently Asked Questions

-A. The visual editor has a tendency to screw up some of your intent, especially when you are attempting to include raw code.
+A. Are you using the visual editor?
+The visual editor has a tendency to screw up some of your intent, especially when you are attempting to include raw code.
 This plugin does not make any claims about working when you create posts with the visual editor enabled.

 Q. Can I put shortcode examples within code tags and not have them be evaluated by WordPress?